-Unless otherwise restricted by these regulations, especially by the limitations in Section 0c.
-Section 76.5.3.c, Section 76.5.3.d, and Section 76.5.3.e, fill placed for the purpose of raising the ground level to support a building or structure shall:
+Unless otherwise restricted by these regulations, especially by the limitations in Section 0c, Section 76.5.3.c, Section 76.5.3.d, and Section 76.5.3.e, fill placed for the purpose of raising the ground level to support a building or structure shall:

-- (1) Consist of earthen soil or rock materials only. - (2) Extend laterally from the building footprint to provide for adequate access as a function of use; the Floodplain Administrator may seek advice from the State Fire Marshal's Office and/or the local fire services agency; - (3) Comply with the requirements of the building code and be placed and compacted to provide for stability under a wind or water load less conditions of rising and falling floodwaters and resistance to erosion, scour, and settling; - (4) Be sloped no steeper than would occurone (1) vertical to two (2) horizontal, unless approved by the Floodplain Administrator; - (5) Be protected from erosion associated with expected velocities during the 100-year flood, and have a designed safe loading resistance of not occurrence of the base flood; unless approved by the Floodplain Administrator, fill slopes shall be protected by vegetation if the expected velocity is less than 10 pounds and no more than 20 pounds per square foot. five feet per second, and by other means if the expected velocity is five feet per second or more; and - (a) Glass walls are not to be considered breakaway walls.
+- (1) Consist of earthen soil or rock materials only. - (2) Extend laterally from the building footprint to provide for adequate access as a function of use; the Floodplain Administrator may seek advice from the State Fire Marshal's Office and/or the local fire services agency; - (3) Comply with the requirements of the building code and be placed and compacted to provide for stability under conditions of rising and falling floodwaters and resistance to erosion, scour, and settling; - (4) Be sloped no steeper than one (1) vertical to two (2) horizontal, unless approved by the Floodplain Administrator; - (5) Be protected from erosion associated with expected velocities during the occurrence of the base flood; unless approved by the Floodplain Administrator, fill slopes shall be protected by vegetation if the expected velocity is less than five feet per second, and by other means if the expected velocity is five feet per second or more; and - (6) Be designed with provisions for adequate drainage and no adverse effect on adjacent properties. - c.
+Enclosures Below the Lowest Floor - (1) Enclosures below the lowest floor shall be used solely for parking of vehicles, building access, crawl/underfloor spaces, or limited storage. - (2) Enclosures below the lowest floor shall be constructed using flood damage-resistant materials. - (3) Enclosures below the lowest floor shall be provided with flood openings which shall meet the following criteria: - (a) There shall be a minimum of two flood openings on different sides of each enclosed area; if a building has more than one enclosure below the lowest floor, each such enclosure shall have flood openings on exterior walls. - (b) The total net area of all flood openings shall be at least 1 square inch for each square foot of enclosed area (non-engineered flood openings), or the flood openings shall be engineered flood openings that are designed and certified by a licensed professional engineer to automatically allow entry and exit of floodwaters; the certification requirement may be satisfied by an individual certification or an Evaluation Report issued by the ICC Evaluation Service, Inc.